 6. When adults ignore or treat indifferently the child’s gifts or events that are important to him.
 The child develops a sense that he is just not important enough.

 Examples: The child gets his mother a flower and his mother says, “What am I supposed to do with this?” and puts it away.
-Or when the parent consistently do not attend functions that are important to the child, like ball games.
+Or when the parent consistently does not attend functions that are important to the child, like ball games.

-7. When the child feels that parents are somehow flawed, when compared to other adult figures in his life.
+7. When the child feels that parents are somehow flawed when compared to other adult figures in his life.